myBaits – Hyb Capture Kits

 If you are not certain, or later decide to change your library prep kit, please contact us so we can instruct you on how to obtain the correct blocking oligos.

-The current myBaits manual covers several troubleshooting topics at the end of each of the protocol sections (Standard, High-Sensitivity, and Long-Insert).
+The applicable myBaits manual covers some common technical questions and troubleshooting topics at the end of each protocol.
 Please read through the relevant section first as it may answer your question.
 If you still have an issue, please contact us via email at techsupport_at_arbor.daicel.com or reach out to your most recent contact person for assistance.

 Save & Share Cart